loamlabs/loamlabs/README.md

 # Jerry Spallone

-**Cybersecurity Professional | Penetration Testing & Application Development**
+**Cybersecurity Professional | Penetration Testing | AI-Assisted Development**

-Transitioning from hands-on application development into offensive security with PJPT certification and PNPT in progress.
+Transitioning into offensive security with PJPT certification and PNPT in progress.
+Spent 2023-2025 designing and deploying e-commerce automation systems using AI-assisted development—defining requirements, testing extensively, and iterating to production.
 Combining technical security skills with 10+ years of B2B sales experience and proven ability to translate complex technical concepts into business impact.

 ## 🔐 Security Focus